Samrath18/Tower-Defence-Game/README.md

 # 2024/05/05

+Here’s the updated README with the Table of Contents reflecting the new placement for **Infinite Mini-Games**:

+---

 # Tower Defense Game

 A feature-rich tower defense game where strategy, resource management, and quick thinking collide.
 Players must defend their castle from waves of enemies by deploying troops, participating in mini-games, and mastering the art of resource allocation.